vs-ude/fyr-www/content/intro/lang.md

 }
 ```

-In the above example `"male"` is a string literal type.
+In the above example `"male"` is a symbol.
-This is a type that has only one possible value, namely the string constant `"male"`.
+A symbol is a type that has only one possible value, namely the string literal `"male"`.
+Internally, a symbol is not necessarily stored as a string.
+The compiler may opt to enumerate the symbols and store a number internally insteaf of a string to represent a symbol.

-Assigning a string value (no string constant!) with the same content, sets g's value to a string type, no matter what the content of the string.
+Assigning a string value (not string literal!) with the same content, sets `g's` value to a string type, no matter what the content of the string.

 ```go
 type Gender "male" | "female" | string